ipfs/helia/README.md

 - Watch our Helia Demo Day presentations [here](https://www.youtube.com/playlist?list=PLuhRWgmPaHtQAnt8INOe5-kV9TLVaUJ9v)
 - We are sharing about the progress at periodic [Helia Demos](https://lu.ma/helia).
 This is a good place to find out the latest and learn of ways to get involved.
 We'd love to see you there!
 - Pick up one of the [issues](https://github.com/ipfs/helia/issues).
 - Come chat in Filecoin Slack #ip-js.
-(Yes, we should bridge this to other chat enviornments.
+(Yes, we should bridge this to other chat environments.
 Please comment [here](https://github.com/ipfs/helia/issues/33) if you'd like this.)

 # 🤲 Contribute